Notes on the Basics, Timing, and Breaking a Fast

 Here’s a list of things to DO NOT break your fast:

-Here’s a list of grey area stuff, with a note on why gets the official rating of sometimes.
+Here’s a list of the grey area stuff, with a note on why it gets the official rating of sometimes.

 If you have a single cup of coffee per day, this is a non-issue; but if you need 4-5 cups to get going in the morning, and you’re adding a tablespoon of cream or coconut oil to each on, that will add up.
 There’s no hard and fast rule, but I say just try to keep your total caloric intake below 100, even if it’s from fat.
 The poison, as they say, is in the dose.

-Is it going to make a huge difference?
+Is it going to make a huge difference in the context of long-term weight loss?
 Probably not.
 Is drinking diet soda going to kill you and make you fat and give you herpes?
 Probably not.
 Still, probably best not to make it your primary liquid of choice.
 Again, the poison is in the dose.

 BCAAs – Branched Chain Amino Acids are fantastic for a number of reasons, and when it comes to fasting, most people consider them necessary.
-BCAAs can blunt hunger, help you build muscle and retain LBM, and allow for better workouts over all.
-So, why are they in the grey?
+BCAAs can blunt hunger, help you build muscle and retain LBM, and allow for better workouts overall.
+So, why are they in the grey area?

-Very simply, they’re extremely insulinogenic.
+Very simply, they’re extremely insulinogenic (6).
 The production of insulin shuts down the production of growth hormone, so dosing with BCAAs may negate some of the benefits of fasting.
 Whether this is actually the case is open to debate.
-Many experts recommend this; for example I’ve heard that the position of BCAAs not breaking a fast referred to as Berkhan’s Law, named for Swedish nutritionist Martin Berkhan, one of the godfathers of the IF movement.
+Many experts recommend this; for example, I’ve heard that the position of BCAAs not breaking a fast referred to as Berkhan’s Law, named for Swedish nutritionist Martin Berkhan, one of the godfathers of the IF movement.

 I’m looking to keep this post dynamic and update it as time goes on, so feel free to drop any Q’s about fasting below, and I may